 - Participate in asynchronous discussion of workshop topics via Slack or email, and

 - Assist in drafting a report on currently-known best practices and open research questions for using simulation and synthetic data for recommender systems research.

-We solicit short position papers (up to 5 pages) in the ACM manuscript paper style and should be submitted in EasyChair.
+We solicit short position papers (up to 5 pages excluding references) in the ACM manuscript paper style and should be submitted in EasyChair.
 Participants should describe their goals and use cases for simulation methods, and their perspective, experience, or open questions on how to use them effectively and rigorously to advance the state of knowledge in the field.
 Paper topics may include, but are not limited to, the following topics:

 - What kinds of research questions and problem settings are simulation methods uniquely suited for?